takari/takari-cpsuite/README.md

 # ClasspathSuite

 Eclipse (3.4 and below) does not have support for JUnit testing in a multi project setting.
 This little tool tackles the problem for JUnit4 test classes and suites.
-Due to changes in JUnit there are two different versions out.

 Documentation: